 Talking to potential customers

 Ideally, you might find from these conversations that no really good solution to a problem exists and that your product will fill an enormous gap in that area.
 If you find that people are solving the issue in various ways, you can use that information to improve on your own product solution and point out to people why your product is the best on the market for solving the problem.

 So you need to engage those customers, either over the phone or in a face-to-face situation.
 I would not recommend doing e-mail, because that is not the best way to accomplish your objective.
 Online services are not the best way either, because you really need to get the intonation of the voice, and you need to hear and see people.
 It’s really helpful to increase your understanding of customers when you’re doing these interviews.

 Learn about customer habits

 Make sure that you’re also asking questions about what they do online and where they go online.
 What kinds of information do they share with their friends?
 Where do they get their news?
-Where do they spend most of their time. when they’re basically wasting time on the Internet?
+Where do they spend most of their time?
+Are they basically wasting time on the Internet?
 You need to understand where they live, how they work, and what their hobbies are, so you can start to really zero in on what that target customer does on a digital platform.